top of page

 Towards a Scottish Declaration on Deafblindness

-Currently, Scotland lacks a legal definition for deafblindness, a crucial step toward recognising and diagnosing dual sensory loss at the earliest point, and addressing the unique challenges faced by the deafblind community.
+Currently, Scotland lacks a legal definition for deafblindness, a crucial step toward recognising and diagnosing deafblindness at the earliest point, and addressing the unique challenges faced by the community.
 This can lead to significant inequalities in terms of access to education, employment, healthcare, and public and social services and can have a negative influence on a person’s cultural and emotional wellbeing.
 The impact of the condition can be devastating resulting in profound levels of social isolation and the resulting loneliness.
 Addressing this demands specialist interdisciplinary approaches and skilled intervention, with a particular focus on early identification and transitional support.

 The World Health Organisation (WHO), alongside other significant health systems and countries, have adopted the Nordic definition of deafblindness which states:

+Deafblindness is a combined vision and hearing impairment of such severity that it is hard for the impaired senses to compensate for each other.
+Thus, deafblindness is a distinct disability.
 To varying degrees, deafblindness limits activities and restricts full participation in society.
 It affects social life, communication, access to information, orientation, and the ability to move around freely and safely.
 To help compensate for the combined vision and hearing impairment, the tactile sense becomes especially important.

 (nordicwelfare.org)